spareinetrip/stremula-1/RASPBERRY_PI_SETUP.md

 ## Part 5: Installing and Configuring Stremula 1

 ### Step 1: Navigate to Project Directory

+If you used Git clone, you should already be in the project directory.
+If not, navigate to it:

 On your Raspberry Pi (via SSH):